Kwasi Kwarteng dashes home early from US for tax U-turn talks

 They added that it was "completely different" to when Greece's finance minister left an international meeting a day early in response to that country's 2011 financial crisis.

-Speaking on Friday morning as the chancellor made his return trade minister Greg Hands downplayed the prime minister's dash for London.
+Speaking on Friday morning as the chancellor was in the air over the Atlantic trade minister Greg Hands downplayed the prime minister's dash for London.

 "It's not unusual to come back a day early from an international visit," Mr Hands told Sky News